Esri/esri-leaflet-vector/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an [issue](https://github.com/Esri/esri-leaflet-heatmap-feature-layer/issues).
+Please let us know by submitting an [issue](https://github.com/Esri/esri-leaflet-vector/issues).

-Please take a look at previous issues on [Esri Leaflet](https://github.com/Esri/esri-leaflet/issues?labels=FAQ&milestone=&page=1&state=closed) and Esri Leaflet [Vector](https://github.com/Esri/esri-leaflet-vector/issues) that resolve common problems.
+Please take a look at previous issues on [Esri Leaflet](https://github.com/Esri/esri-leaflet-vector/issues?labels=FAQ&milestone=&page=1&state=closed) and Esri Leaflet [Vector](https://github.com/Esri/esri-leaflet-vector/issues) that resolve common problems.

-You can also post issues on the [GIS Stackexchange](http://gis.stackexchange.com/questions/ask?tags=esri-leaflet,leaflet) an/or the [Esri Leaflet place](https://geonet.esri.com/discussion/create.jspa?sr=pmenu&containerID=1841&containerType=700&tags=esri-leaflet,leaflet) on GeoNet.
+You can also post issues on the [GIS Stack Exchange](http://gis.stackexchange.com/questions/ask?tags=esri-leaflet,leaflet) an/or the [Esri Leaflet place](https://geonet.esri.com/discussion/create.jspa?sr=pmenu&containerID=1841&containerType=700&tags=esri-leaflet,leaflet) on GeoNet.

 ## Contributing